Royal Winnipeg Ballet

-The Royal Winnipeg Ballet is Canada's oldest ballet company and the longest continuously operating ballet company in North America.
+The Royal Winnipeg Ballet (RWB) is Canada's oldest ballet company and the longest continuously operating ballet company in North America.

 History

 It was founded in 1939 as the "Winnipeg Ballet Club" by Gweneth Lloyd and Betty Farrally (who also founded the ballet school The Canadian School of Ballet in British Columbia).
 The name was changed to the "Winnipeg Ballet" in 1941 and the company began touring Canada in 1945.
 In 1948, with the initiative of the Winnipeg Ballet, the Canadian Ballet Festival was formed.

 The Royal Winnipeg Ballet was granted its royal title in 1953, the first granted under the reign of Queen Elizabeth II.
 It completed its first American tour in 1954.
 In June that year the RWB's rented premises were devastated by fire; the company's entire stock of costumes, original music, choreographic scores and sets were destroyed.
 Conductor Eric Wild served as the company's music director from 1955 to 1962.

 The company solidified its reputation under the artistic directorship of Saskatchewan-born Arnold Spohr from 1958 to 1988.
 Spohr, who first joined the company as a dancer in 1945, during his tenure maintained a strong focus on developing Canadian talent, and, at the same time, he developed the RWB as an international touring company, and actively engaged with choreographers and dancers from around the world to expand the ballet.

 Spohr was succeeded by RWB principal dancer Henny Jurriëns who was formerly assistant to Dutch National Ballet director Rudi van Dantzig.
 Jurriëns, however, died in a car accident in April 1989.
 In 1990 John Meehan from American Ballet Theatre became artistic director but left in 1993 following the company's persistent financial difficulties.
 William Whitener, formerly the artistic director of Les Ballets Jazz de Montréal, was chosen to succeed Meehan.
 Continuing financial problems and dancer "unrest", Whitener was released in less than two years later.

 André Lewis was appointed in 1996 as artistic director.
 Lewis' decades-long association with the RWB began in 1975 when he was accepted into the Professional Division at the Royal Winnipeg Ballet School.
 In 1979, he was joined the Royal Winnipeg Ballet Company and performed as a dancer with the RWB until 1990.
 Lewis' roles include: Gunther in Nutcracker; Mercutio in Romeo and Juliet; and Jamie Paul in The Ecstasy of Rita Joe.
 Company Music Director and Conductor is Tad Biernacki and Senior Ballet Master is Johnny W. Chang.